zeldigas/text2confl/docs/reference/page-attributes.md

 Resulting title - `my-page`

-## Page labels
+### Page labels

-Confluence page labels can be set by `labels` attribute.
-Attribute can be specified as comma-separated string or a list of strings (if file format supports this).
+Confluence page labels can be set by the `labels` attribute (or `keywords` in AsciiDoc).
+The value can be a comma-separated string or a list of strings (if the file format supports this).

 Example - Markdown document that will have 3 labels (`one`, `two`, `three`):